speechprocessing/speechexec-enterprise-integrator-guide/docs/see/enterprise-app-interface/endpoints/masterdata/15_MasterDataAddNew.md

 - The ID field is null or empty
 - Any of the Datetime* fields has invalid data.
 These fields must specified in the following format: `yyyy-MM-dd HH:mm:ss`

+The call returns with `HTTP 401-Unauthorized` if the authentication prerequisites are not fulfilled.

 The call returns with `HTTP 409-Conflict` in the following cases:

 - A master data record with the same ID already exists in the DB